syncfusion-content/ej2-charts-docs/ej2-javascript/3D-chart/appearance.md

 ## Chart rotation

-Chart can be roatated by using the [`enableRotation`](../api/chart3d/chart3DModel/#enablerotation) property in the chart.
+Chart can be rotated by using the [`enableRotation`](../api/chart3d/chart3DModel/#enablerotation) property in the chart.

 {% if page.publishingplatform == "typescript" %}